Three Years Gone: 1971 Jaguar SII XKE Coupe – STILL $69,000

-December 16th Update – The definition of insanity is doing the same thing over and over and expecting a different outcome.
-Unfortunately, this seller continues to do that with a $75,000 asking price still on this barn door Jag.
-If you notice that Porsche Targa in the garage pictures, that’s another car this same seller has had listed for $75,000.
+December 16, 2020 Update – The definition of insanity is doing the same thing over and over and expecting a different outcome.
+Unfortunately, this seller continues to do that with a $75,000 asking price still on this barn door Jag if you notice that Porsche Targa in the garage pictures, that’s another car this seller has listed for $75,000.

-September 10th Update – this afternoon we learned the private seller created a fresh Craigslist post for their ’71 Jaguar “Barn Door” XKE Coupe.
-The private seller duplicating the content of their original listing, including the $75,000 asking price.
-We do note that the tangerine-colored Porsche Targa pictured next to this Jag has also been for sale for a ridiculous $75,000 for some time, so with both cars for sale, you may be able to get attention if you provide a serious counteroffer based on the facts we supply you.
+September 10, 2020 Update – this afternoon we learned the private seller created a fresh Craigslist post for their ’71 Jaguar “Barn Door” XKE Coupe.
+The private seller duplicates the content of their original listing, including the $75,000 asking price.
+We note that the tangerine-colored Porsche Targa pictured next to this Jag has also been offered for a ridiculous $75,000 for some time, so with both cars for sale, you may be able to get attention if you provide a serious counteroffer based on the facts we supply you.

 The Jaguar XKE.
-The car Enzo Ferrari himself called, “the most beautiful car in the world” when he first set eyes on it.
-While the roadster versions get most of the glory, “Barn Door” Coupes such as this 1971 example listed here on Craigslist in Upper Montclair, New Jersey are just as beautiful.
-The current caretaker of the past ten years has his 48,000 original miles example currently listed for $75,000.
+Enzo Ferrari called the car “the most beautiful car in the world” when he first set eyes on it.
+While the roadster versions get most of the glory, “Barn Door” Coupes, such as this white 1971 Jaguar E-Type XKE 4.2L Barn Door for sale, first spotted for sale on Craigslist in August 2020 in Upper Montclair, New Jersey, are just as beautiful.
+The current caretaker of the past ten years has his 48,000 original miles example currently listed for $69,000 (the original ask was $75,000).
 A review of the Hagerty Insurance Online Valuation Tool confirms this private seller has his XKE priced between the #2 “Excellent” appraisal of $84,400 and the #3 “Good” estimate of $41,000.
-If you are seriously considering the purchase of this Jag, you can start the conversation by calling Bob at (201) 838-3662

 The engine is easily identified visually by the change from smooth polished cam covers to a more industrial “ribbed” appearance.
 To meet increasing U.S. emissions regulations, Jaguar de-tuned the US bound cars using twin two-barrel Strombergs in place of the former three SUs.
 Combined with larger valve clearances horsepower was reduced from 265 to 246 and torque from 283 to 263.
 Air conditioning and power steering were available as factory options.